warroyo/future-blog/TAP/remote-ssh-live-update/README.md

 ![](images/2022-04-19-15-21-46.png)

-## Enable the Tanzu plugin on the remote host
+## Enable the Tanzu extension on the remote host

 With VSCode plugins they are installed locally initially and need to be synced to the remote host.

 On the remote VSCode session click on the extension tab on the left hand side of the VSCode window.
-You will see extensions installed locall and also on the remote host.
-Most likely there will be no extensions on the remote tab. click the button that looks like a cloud with an arrow to sync the extensions to the remote host. see the image below.
+You will see extensions installed locally and also on the remote host.
+Most likely there will be no extensions on the remote tab which has a header of the machine name you are connected to.
+Click the button that looks like a cloud with an arrow to sync the extensions to the remote host. see the image below.

 ![](images/2022-04-19-17-46-46.png)

 After clicking the cloud/arrow button it will ask which extensions you would like to sync. choose the tanzu extension.

+### Configure the Tanzu plugin

+The Tanzu plugin has some base configuration that needs to be setup.
+This is the global setting for where the app lives and the image you want to use.
+This doesn't work great for multiple apps so we will put some defaults there and override them later.

+go to `Preferences > Settings > Extensions > Tanzu`

+update the `Source Image` field to be something like `your-registry.io/project/dummyapp` this does not need to exist since we will override it.

 ### Clone down the sample app and open it in VSCode